 Observe what reps are doing

-Listen to call recordings, check emails, and keep an eye on overall productivity.
+Listen to call recordings, check emails, and monitor overall productivity.

 Diagnose their behaviors